Healthy Homes Assessment Judgeford

 Insulation requirements to meet the R-values that are appropriate for your region.

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 Underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – The rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – The rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

-Check out the complete details of the Healthy Homes insulation standard.
+Find out all the details about this Healthy Homes insulation quality.

 Judgeford Moisture Ingress & Drainage

-Check out the complete details of The Healthy Homes moisture ingress and drainage quality.
+Find out all the details of this Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection